 where $I_{s}$ is the low-frequency semantic image generated by the network, $I_{down}$ is the low-frequency blurred image obtained by downsampling the source image twice, and $L_{adv}$ is the adversarial loss.

-where $n\in\mathbb{N}_N$, $N$ represents the number of images.
-The loss function we use here is defined in LSGAN\cite{mao2017least}.
+where $n\in\mathbb{N}_N$, and $N$ represents the number of images.
+Here we use the loss function defined in LSGAN \cite{mao2017least}.

-In Equ.\ref{equ:total}, $L_{reconstruction} $ is the image content reconstruction loss of the reconstructed image.
-The $L_{reconstruction}$ loss consists of two parts, one is the pixel-level reconstruction loss ${L}_{pix}$, and the other is the structural similarity loss ${L}_{ssim}$ as follows:
+In Equ. \ref{equ:total}, $L_{reconstruction} $ is the image content reconstruction loss of the reconstructed image.
+It consists of two elements.
+One is the pixel-level reconstruction loss ${L}_{pix}$, and the other is the structural similarity loss ${L}_{ssim}$ as follows:

-Where $\gamma$ is a hyper-parameter that balances the two losses. $L_{pixel}$ and $L_{ssim}$ are calculated as follows:
+where $\gamma$ is a hyper-parameter that balances the two losses. $L_{pixel}$ and $L_{ssim}$ are calculated as follows:

 As shown in the Fig. \ref{fig:loss}, the total loss function $L_{total}$ is given as follows: